Curryllo/lab6-microservices/REPORT.md

 ![Accounts Registration Log](docs/screenshots/accounts-registration.png)

 Explain what happens during service registration.
+The service registers with Eureka using ACCOUNTS-SERVICE, then fetches configuration from Config Server via Eureka.
+Finally, the service starts in the given port and accepts requests.

 ### Web Service Registration

 ![Web Registration Log](docs/screenshots/web-registration.png)

 Explain how the web service discovers the accounts service.
+Uses Eureka to find ACCOUNTS-SERVICE.
 ---

 ## 3. Eureka Dashboard (Task 2)